-While the Human Capital Committee does not have a formal policy for determining the allocation between cash and non-cash compensation, or short-term and long-term compensation, our executive compensation is heavily weighted toward atrisk, performance-based compensation designed to align the interests of our executives with those of our stockholders.
+While the Human Capital Committee does not have a formal policy for determining the allocation between cash and non-cash compensation, or short-term and long-term compensation, our executive compensation is heavily weighted toward at-risk, performance-based compensation designed to align the interests of our executives with those of our stockholders.
 The actual economic value of our named executive officers' equity awards will depend directly on the performance of our stock price over the period during which the awards vest and, with respect to stock options, could be as little as zero if our stock price were less than the exercise price of such stock options.
-In fiscal 2023, an average of approximately 89% of the compensation of our named executive officers (other than Mr. Pietri, our Chief Executive Officer) was at-risk compensation in the form of variable cash incentive bonuses and equity awards and 47% of Mr. Pietri's compensation was at-risk compensation in the form of variable cash incentive bonuses.
-The reason for Mr. Pietri's lower composition of at-risk compensation in fiscal 2023 was due to the fact he only received cash compensation for fiscal 2023 and did not receive an annual equity grant in fiscal 2023 as a result of his one-time equity award granted in June 2022 following the Closing of the Emerson Transactions.
-However, we anticipate his composition of at-risk compensation in fiscal 2024 to return closer to historical levels as Mr. Pietri received his regular annual grant during the fiscal 2024 grant cycle.
+In fiscal 2023, an average of approximately 89% of the compensation of our named executive officers' was at-risk compensation in the form of variable cash incentive bonuses and equity awards and 47% of Mr. Pietri's compensation was at-risk compensation for fiscal 2023 and did not receive an annual equity grant in fiscal 2023 as a result of his one-time equity award granted in June 2022 following the Closing of the Emerson Transactions.
+However, we anticipate his composition of at-risk compensation in fiscal 2024 grant cycle.

-What We Do What We Don't Do ✓ Maintain a clawback policy × No hedging or pledging of company securities Maintain stock ownership guidelines for our executive officers and non-employee directors No multi-year guarantees for salary increases or non- performance-based guaranteed bonuses or equity compensation Utilize an independent compensation consultant × No excessive perquisites Review compensation award design, principles and processes annually × No supplemental executive retirement plans No tax gross-up payments for any change in control payments X No single-trigger benefits in connection with a change in control
+What We Do What We Don't Do a Maintain a clawback policy r No hedging or pledging of company securities a Maintain stock ownership guidelines for our executive officers and non-employee directors r No multi-year guarantees for salary increases or non-performance-based guaranteed bonuses or equity compensation a Utilize an independent compensation consultant r No excessive perquisites a Review compensation award design, principles and processes annually r No supplemental executive retirement plans r No tax gross-up payments for any change in control payments r No single-trigger benefits in connection with a change in control